-A ketogenic diet shouldn’t just help you go into nutritional ketosis, but it should also be nutrient-dense, anti-inflammatory, gut-friendly, cleansing and, above all, enjoyable!
+A ketogenic diet shouldn’t just help you go into nutritional ketosis, but it should also be nutrient-dense, anti-inflammatory, gut-friendly and, above all, enjoyable!

 Have you ever heard of the Atkins diet?
 I often get asked whether the ketogenic diet isn’t “just” Atkins in disguise and there is no simple answer- it simply depends how the Atkins diet is done.